List of Marvel Comics teams and organizations: Tracksuit Mafia in other media

+Trash

+Trash are a street gang of young mutants hired by the mutant drug lord, the Garbage Man.
+They first appeared in Power Pack #31 (August 1987) by Louise Simonson and John Bogdanove.
+The team consisted of Airhead, Blasting Cap, Brute, Crazy Legs, Razor Cut, Thor Kid, and Troop.

 Triumph Division

-The Triumph Division is an organization appearing in American comic books published by Marvel Comcis.

-The Triumph Division is the Philippines' sanctioned superhero team where its members are familial and have been traced back for centuries.
+The Triumph Division is the Philippines' sanctioned superhero team.
 The team is led by Red Feather and its members include Anitun, Fighter One, Great Mongoose, Mighty Mother, St. George, and Wishing Man.
-The ones that first appear were killed by suicide bombers with Iron Man attending a private funeral for them and their successors being made public.
+The Triumph Division's members are killed by suicide bombers, with their successors being made public.

-During "The War of the Realms" storyline, the Triumph Division later gained a new member called Wave who helped the Agents of Atlas fight Queen Sindr's fire demons.
+During "The War of the Realms" storyline, Wave joins the Triumph Division.

 Triune Understanding

-The Triune Understanding is an organization appearing in American comic books published by Marvel Comics.

-The Triune Understanding is a religious cult created by Kurt Busiek for volume three of the Marvel Comics Avengers series.
+The Triune Understanding is a religious cult.
+It was created by Kurt Busiek for volume three of the Marvel Comics Avengers series.

 U

 U.S. Hulk Operations

-The U.S. Hulk Operations is an organization appearing in American comic books published by Marvel Comics.

-Also called Shadow Base, the U.S. Hulk Operations is a United States military organization that is tasked with the job to hunt down Hulk and his allies.
+The U.S. Hulk Operations is a United States military organization that is tasked with hunting down Hulk and his allies.
 It is led by General Reginald Fortean.
-After General Fortean's Subject B form is killed, Hulk took control of the U.S. Hulk Operations.
+After Fortean is killed, Hulk takes control of the U.S. Hulk Operations.

 Undying Ones

-The Undying Ones are an organization appearing in American comic books published by Marvel Comics.

 The Undying Ones are a race of humanoid demons from another dimension.
 They are led by the Nameless One.

 Unlimited Class Wrestling Federation

-The Unlimited Class Wrestling Federation (UCWF) is an organization appearing in American comics books published by Marvel Comics.

-The Unlimited Class Wrestling Federation is a wrestling promotion based in New York by promoter Edward Garner with a roster of both human (i.e. Sharon Ventura) and superhuman participants from the Eternals like Ikaris to heroes from Ben Grimm/The Thing, Justice (then known as Marvel Boy), and Demolition Man.
+The Unlimited Class Wrestling Federation (UCWF) is a wrestling promotion based in New York by promoter Edward Garner with a roster of both human (i.e. Sharon Ventura) and superhuman participants from the Eternals like Ikaris to heroes from Ben Grimm/The Thing, Justice, and Demolition Man.
 It was soon taken over by the Power Broker as a site for his experimental superhuman trials and the base of the Grapplers.

 Unus' Gang

-Unus' Gang is the name of an organization appearing in American comic books published by Marvel Comics.
+Unus' Gang is a loose group of mutants assembled by Unus the Untouchable who survived the destruction of Genosha by Cassandra Nova.

-After the Genoshan massacre by Cassandra Nova, Unus the Untouchable formed a group of mutant survivors.
-The team first appeared in Excalibur (vol. 3) #1.
 They would act as enemies towards the Genoshan Excalibur team.
 They would later all lose their powers after M-Day.
 The team consisted of Unus, Toad, Hub, Caiman, Glamour, Lightning Rod, Shocker, and Toad-In-Waiting.

 V

 V-Battalion

-The V-Battalion is the name of two incarnations of a secret organization composed of Golden Age superheroes and their descendants appearing in American comic books published by Marvel Comics.
+The V-Battalion is a secret organization composed of Golden Age superheroes and their descendants.